stackbit-projects/ultra-primrose-9dd8f/content/posts/danger-of-summary-metrics-correlated-variables.md

 content_img_path: images/intro.jpg
 excerpt: >-
   Dropping highly correlated features is one common techniques for feature selection.
-While it seems simple, it can be disasterous on some condition
+While i simple, it can be disasterous on some condition
 ---
 ## Lorem ipsum